-4.1 Using a Nios II Assembly Language Program
+5.1 Using a Nios II Assembly Language Program

-Figure 19 gives a Nios II assembly-language program that implements our trivial task.
+Figure 20 gives a Nios II assembly-language program that implements our trivial task.
 The program loads the addresses of the Data registers in the two PIOs into processor registers r2 and r3.
 It then has an infinite loop that merely transfers the data from the input PIO, Switches, to the output PIO, LEDs.

-Note that the program contains a statement that includes the nios_macros, and two statements, GFUNC and BREAK, needed to assemble the program properly.
+The program includes the assembler directive

+'''

-''' .include "nios_macros.s"
+.include "nios_macros.s"

+'''